discordeno/guide/src/bigbots/rest.md

 - src/rest/mod.ts
 - deps.ts (Make sure to import discordeno)
 - configs.ts
-- Deno extension(if you are using deno, this is required)
+- Deno extension (if you are using Deno, this is required)
-- TabNine extension to make your life so much better.
-(Optional)
+- TabNine extension to make your life so much better (optional)

 ## Creating Rest Manager